httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The length of an upload is the number of bytes of representation data that the client intends to upload.

-The upload resource can discover the length from requests for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) in two different ways:
+Even the client might not know the total length of the representation data when starting the transfer, for example, because the representation is taken from a streaming source.
+However, a client SHOULD communicate the length to the upload resource as soon as it becomes known.
+There are two different ways for the client to indicate and the upload resource to discover the length from requests for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}):

 - If the request includes the `Upload-Complete` field value set to true and a valid `Content-Length` header field, the request content is the remaining representation data.
 The length is then the sum of the current offset ({{upload-offset}}) and the `Content-Length` header field value.
 - The request can include the `Upload-Length` header field, whose value is the number of bytes of the entire representation data as an Integer.

-If both variants are present in the same request, their length values MUST be the same.
-If multiple requests include length values, their values MUST be the same.
+If both indicators are present in the same request, their indicated lengths MUST match.
+If multiple requests include indicators, their indicated values MUST match.

-The length might be not be known until the upload is complete.
+The upload resource might not know the length until the upload is complete.

 Note that the length and offset values do not determine whether an upload is complete.
 Instead, the client uses the `Upload-Complete` ({{upload-complete}}) header field to indicate that a request completes the upload.
 The offset could match the length, but the upload can still be incomplete.